akumuli/akumuli.github.io/_posts/2017-02-13-benchmark.md

 The input was constructed using [this script](https://github.com/akumuli/test_input_generator).
 All test data was generated beforehand and was divided into eight independent archives (each archive had its own set of time-series).
 Each archive contained exactly 86401000 data elements.
 All eight archives had around 691M data elements (3.5G compressed).
 I started Akumuli with different `TCP.pool_size` values and measured the time it took to write all the data.
 After each run, the resulting database size was 2.7GB (4.2 bytes per element).

-Single `m3.xlarge` instance has been used to generate load.
-I had been using 8 writer processes working in parallel each process transmitting its own set of series.
+Single `m3.xlarge` instance was used to generate load.
+I had been using 8 writer processes working in parallel each process transmitting its own set of series to feed the data to `akumulid` daemon.

 ### What makes Akumuli so fast?